 Howard French is one of the most quoted experts on China´s international relations.

 Ian Johnson is a journalist, working and living in Beijing.

 Awarded with a Pulitzer prize, Ian Johnson worked for twelve years for the Wall Street Journal as a feature writer and bureau chief.
 He is now a regular contributor to the New York Times, the New York Review of Books, the New Yorker, and National Geographic.

 He has been coming to and living in China from 1984, longer than almost any other foreign journalist.
 He can cover a wide range of subjects including China’s economic prospects, foreign relations, elite politics, migration.
 He is fluent in English, Chinese and German.

-Early 2017 he will publish The Souls of China: The Return of Religion After Mao
+Early 2017 he published The Souls of China: The Return of Religion After Mao